Coi (restaurant)

-Coi is a restaurant in San Francisco, California.
-It serves a nightly tasting menu for $250 per diner featuring seafood of the California coast.
-In 2017, it was awarded three Michelin stars under executive chef Matthew Kirksley.
+Coi was a restaurant in San Francisco, California.
+It served a nightly tasting menu for $250 per diner featuring seafood of the California coast.
+In 2017, it was awarded three Michelin stars under executive chef Matthew Kirkley.

-In 2018, Erik Anderson succeeded Kirksley, who left to prepare for the 2019 Bocuse D’Or.
+In 2018, Erik Anderson succeeded Kirkley, who left to prepare for the 2019 Bocuse D’Or.
 In April 2018, San Francisco Chronicle critic Michael Bauer noted a decline under Anderson, writing, "While I can clearly see lots of talent in the kitchen, what arrives on the plate doesn’t create the excitement of a four-star kitchen."